xzhangfox/COVID-19-SARS-and-Ebola-Data-Analysis/README.md

 * Visual Stidio Code
 * Tableau
 # Goals
+### Visualization
-We hope to be able to visualize epidemic data in many aspects.
+I am going to visualize epidemic data in many aspects.
 The information carried by the data is mined from all angles and communicated to the audience interactively.
+Use HTML, CSS,javascript, and design styles to capture the audience's attention.
+And make the expression of professional knowledge more popular and interesting.
+### Modeling
-For further research, I plan to build a model for analysis and prediction by comparing the similarities and differences of different epidemic data.
+For further research, I plan to build a models to analyse similarities and differences of COVID-19, SARS and Rbola data.
+Use the time series models to predict spread trend in the time dimension.
 Use the data tools I have learned to make a contribution to the COVID-19 solution.
 # Data Preprocessing

 # Inspiration for Web Design